 One of the best ways to boost one’s own mental health is to help someone else.

 Research shows that people who volunteer feel better in general than those who didn’t.
 Even further, those who volunteer at least once a month identify with having better mental health, as opposed to those who didn’t volunteer as frequently.

 Although volunteering may look different because of the pandemic that is still impacting all our lives, there are still worthwhile ways to help.
-Check with local organizations to see how you can pitch in.
+Check with local mental health organizations to see how you can pitch in.

-Mindfulness can be hugely beneficial in lowering anxiety and depression.
+Mindfulness can be hugely beneficial in lowering workplace anxiety and depression.
 Wondering exactly how to do this?
 Regular mediation can help retrain your brain to respond to stress more positively.

 Spring Health offers a library of clinically-validated digital exercises called Moments.
 These on-demand exercises cover over 120 topics, including mindfulness, anxiety, sleep, burnout, and parenting.
 Based in cognitive behavioral therapy, the exercises can provide immediate relief while helping to create healthy habits—just by taking a few moments out of your day.

 Practice is key to harnessing the benefits of mindfulness.
 Whether aided by an app, a book, or a group practice, a mindful state centers on the present.
 A good place to start is by focusing on breathing, and letting the mind sit in a state of rest.

 Perhaps we’ve all gotten a bit too comfortable with the perks of remote work—throwing on a nice shirt over a pair of sweats is so easy.
 But, getting into ruts around home, which has suddenly converted into an office, school, gym, and more, can also make us more lethargic, physically and mentally.